 Within the Piton World Heritage Site, the 113-acre Sulphur Springs Park is a geological playground and home to what’s billed as the world’s only drive-in volcano.
 The road leads into the seven-acre remnant of a volcanic crater that last erupted in 1766, which is where a walking tour through bubbling springs begins.
 The waters flowing throughout the park are touted for reducing stress and alleviating certain skin ailments.

-The Diamond Falls Botanical Gardens and Mineral Baths, part of the 2,000-acre Soufrière Estate, sits in a natural gorge in the middle of the rainforest.
-The botanical garden is on the site of the spring baths built in 1784 at the request of King Louis XVI of France, who wanted his troops to benefit from the water’s curative effects.
-Water bubbles to the surface and streams downhill to form Diamond Falls, arguably the most colorful waterfall in the Caribbean region.
+The Diamond Falls Botanical Gardens and Mineral Baths, part of the 2,000-acre Soufrière Estate, sits in a gorge in the middle of the rainforest.
+The botanical garden is on the site of spring baths built in 1784 at France’s King Louis XVI’s request, who wanted his troops to benefit from the water’s curative effects.
+Water bubbles to the surface and streams downhill to form Diamond Falls, arguably the most colorful waterfall in the Caribbean.
 The mineral-rich water shimmers in a kaleidoscope of oranges, blues, and purples as it flows downstream.

 Itinerary • Stores Profiles • Coupons